 Modeling reveals a positive effect of education on interest, especially in online communication tools.
 Eight in 10 college graduates in this population are interested in renewing prescriptions over the internet, three-quarters are interested in scheduling appointments online, and seven in 10 are interested in being able to look at their health records online.
 Interest falls to 54, 50, and 49 percent of low-income Californians who have a high school degree or less.
-Similarly, interest in online tools is lower among those who don't mainly speak English at home.
+Similarly, interest in online tools is lower among those who don't mainly speak English at home.18

 For interest in text-based communication tools, modeling shows a difference by racial and ethnic groups, with whites less interested than non-whites in text-based reminders and health information, even after controlling for differences in education and income.
 Fifty-four percent of whites are interested in text-based reminders about appointments, compared with 66 percent of Latinos and other non-whites alike.
 And just 39 percent of whites would be interested in text-based information about a health issue that is relevant to them, compared with 59 percent of Latinos and 58 percent of other ethnic or racial minorities.
-As with e-mail and phone appointments, technology-based tools might be wellsuited as options for those who don't have enough time to visit their facility for medical care.